pusher/pusher-websocket-react-native/README.md

   console.log(`onDecryptionFailure: ${event} reason: ${reason}`);
 }
 ```

-only used with private encrypted channels - use this if you want to be notified if any messages fail to decrypt.
+Used with private channels only.
+Use this if you want to be notified if any messages fail to decrypt.

 #### `onMemberAdded`